hero-tw/k8s-sonar/README.md

 - Output should be "Accessible"

 ## Outstanding Items
-- Create image that contains curl, aws cli, aws-iam-authenticator, python, and kubectlS
+- Create image that contains curl, aws cli, aws-iam-authenticator, python, and kubectl.
+This might not be necessary given that our jenkins worker has kubectl installed